Shyan1943/p4/README.md

 * Test to ensure it matches the development version
 * Ensure that ﬁnal deployed site has no broken internal links

+### Ensure that Stripes still work
+* Set up the url Sites correctly
+    * Log into deployed site admin, go to Sites and edit the domain there to match heroku domain (with https:// in front and ending with a slash)
+* Create new webhook endpoint with heroku url & SIGNING_SECRET at stripes.com
+    * Add in a web hook with heroku app domain name for checkout.session.completed event.
+Make sure to set the signing key correctly.

 ### To update the Heroku deployed site
 * At Gitpod terminal, log into Heroku using  `heroku login`
 * Update environment variables key (if any)